 Fees for Foremarke School start high, and move higher – this is a premium school, and that requires funding.
-Fees have been significantly reduced since the launch of the school (and have perhaps been balanced by class sizes increasing from max 16 when the school opened to max 20 today).
+However, they have been significantly reduced since the launch of the school (balanced perhaps by class sizes increasing from max 16 when the school opened to max 20 today).
 Fees now start at AED 58,500 for FS1 and rise to AED 83,000 for Years 7 and 8.

-Common Entrance Examinations are taken by some children in the UK as part of the admissions process for academically selective secondary schools at age 13 or (for girls) 11.
+Common Entrance Examinations are taken by some children internationally as part of the admissions process for academically selective secondary schools at age 11 or 13.
 They are set by ISEB (Independent Schools Examination Board).

 Most of the secondary schools that use Common Entrance for admission are fee paying public schools; and most of the schools that routinely prepare their pupils for Common Entrance are preparatory schools.
 The 11+ is used by academically selective state schools – although these are somewhat of a rarity in the UK today.
 However where they exist (usually as Grammar Schools) they usually top the academic league tables, certainly for state schools, and the best of them give private schools a good run for their money.